-WE BEGIN our study of the second of the Historical Books of the Bible.
-Judges is named for the twelve leaders who were raised up by Yahweh at critical points in Israel’s history from the late 13th century to the mid-11th century B.C., and it chronicles Israel’s slide into apostasy and chaos, showing the need for a godly king to lead them.
+WE BEGIN our study of the second of the Historical Books, Judges.
+It chronicles Israel’s slide into apostasy and chaos, showing the need for a godly king to lead them.

 THE STORY of Moses begins as our Bible study continues with the Book of Exodus.
 We look at Moses’ birth, rescue from the river, sojourn in Midian, and his encounter with a bush that burned without being consumed.